bolt/docs/docs/templating/building-templates.md

 <code>include</code> tag to insert the header, footer and such, but you're free to use
 <a href="template-inheritance">Template Inheritance</a> if you prefer.</p>

+By default, Bolt creates links to single pages based on the ContentTypes, and it uses a template based on its name.

+For instance, if your site has a ContentType `foos`, a single record in that ContentType will be available under <a>domain.com/foo/slug-of-record</a>, where `slug-of-record` is the "slugified" version of the title.
+Bolt will try to use `foo.twig` as the template to render the page.

+You can change this by either defining another template in `contenttypes.yml`, or using a 'template select' field in the ContentType.
+More information about this can be found in the section on working with [ContentTypes](../contenttypes/intro).

 Using your themes `theme.yml` you can provide overrides for certain settings of the main `config.yml`.
 These are useful when building themes and you want to provide your own templates.